executablebooks/mistletoe-ebp/docs/api/core_block_tokens.rst

            ======

     * - Paragraph
-      - General inline text
+      - General block of text
       - .. code-block:: md

            any *text*

     * - Quote
-      - quoted text
+      - quoted block of text
       - .. code-block:: md

            > this is a quote